trustoverip/tswg-trust-registry-protocol/README.md

 ## Future Version Considerations:

 The TRQP v2.0 specification is focused solely on Recognition and Authorization queries.
-Two other key areas were under discussion but didn't reach a point of closure, so have not been included in the v2.0 specification and will be addressed in further releases.
+Two other key areas were under discussion but didn't reach a point of closure, so have not been included in the v2.0 specification and may be addressed in further releases.
 These are:

 - **Delegation Queries**: "Has Ecosystem A been delegated authority for Governance Framework D by Ecosystem C?"
 - **Description (Metadata) Queries**: “What DID methods does Ecosystem A support?”